Help raise funds

 Scroll down for details of the London Marathon, cycling events and fundraising ideas

-Shop Online at your favourite retailers, book holidays or travel.
-All whilst raising free funds for Paget’s
+Shop online at your favourite retailers, whilst raising free funds.

 How does it work?

 2. Let’s say you want to buy shoes from John Lewis.
 Instead of going to johnlewis.com, you go to easyfundraising.org.uk first

 3. Register and select Paget’s Association as your chosen charity and start shopping.
 There will be no additional cost to you but you will be raising funds for The Paget’s Association